 ArchitectsEstudio Arquitectura Hago - Sara Gutiérrez, Javier Monge, Antonio Álvarez-Cienfuegos, Aurora Monge

-From the architect.
+Text description provided by the architects.
 The Interpretation Centre Cadiz Prehistoric is a reference to the prehistory of Cadiz.
 The new building contains an exhibition that shows several characteristics of that historic time.
 At the same time it is the starting point of different archaeological routes.

 The building is located in the Benalup-Casas Viejas, Cadiz, a small town close to the coast in the Parque de los Alcornocales.
 The identity of the site is given by a natural environment in which the intense green of the trees is the main characteristic.
 The varied topography where it is set allows it to get different perceptions of the close and distant elements, providing the urban landscape with a green horizon.

 The condition of the environment in terms of the adjacent buildings, each with different heights, forms a poor quality environment in the architectural context.
 The building addresses this situation by using the landscape as a reference by adopting a resounding exterior presence and leaving the surprises for the interior.

 Externally, the building hides the walls of the adjacent architecture and keeps the alignment of the street, with a small setback, emphasizing the entrance.
 Any decorative element in the composition of the facade disappears showing only a unique void with dark glass.
 This void works by reflecting the landscape from the outside as well as capturing it from the inside, integrating the building into the natural environment.
 The resulting white volume fits with the traditional buildings of the context.
 Only the material used in the base, black undulated metal sheet, will show the contemporary character of a public building.

 Inside the building, the light will appear through the courtyard and through a skylight which bathes the lobby.